 - When do you start marketing?
 When you run out of words to write in your book.

 - Nothing says ‘marketing’ like spray-and-pray: Post to blogs, Twitter, Pinterest, FB, LinkedIn.
 Comment on other people’s blogs, tweets, FB stream, LinkedIn discussions.
-Do this a lot!
+Do this a lot and it will bring many solutions on the market.

 - Marketing is like Groundhog Day.
 Every morning, wake up and do everything under #3.
 And then repeat.